 All of Victory Garden’s ice creams are made from locally sourced goat milk.
 It’s definitely pricier than most ice cream shops, but their salted caramel is worth it.

 8. Ralph’s Famous Italian Ices

 A good Italian ice place with a seemingly endless list of flavors is a gem that should be cherished.
-When the shop is seasonal and closed for business during the winter, it only makes it more valuable.
+When ice cream shops are seasonal and closed for business during the winter, it only makes them more valuable.

 9. M’o Gelato

 M’o has some of the creamiest, most authentic gelato in the city.